Frequently Asked Questions

 We are not on any insurance panels.
 We are; however, willing to print an insurance form and work with your insurance company so that you may be reimbursed for our services.
 Check with your insurance company about out of network provider reimbursement.

 Because of the problems with managed care, and their increasing need for confidential information, we have decided not to participate on their panels.

-Some health savings accounts also will reimburse for counseling and as we accept credit cards, most HSA cards are easily used.
+Most health savings accounts also will reimburse for counseling and as we accept credit cards, most HSA cards are easily used.

 Do you accept credit cards?